 One of the biggest barriers I hear from people wanting to get active outside is “I don’t have any equipment, and I don’t know where to start”.
-And money is often a factor as well, since either people don’t have a big budget to spend or they don’t want to overspend and find they don’t enjoy getting outside.
+There’s also the budget factor, since money is tight or we don’t want to overspend and then find we don’t use it enough.

-The great part about the trails around Greater Vancouver is that most of the simply require comfortable walking shoes, a water bottle, and a rain jacket.
+The great thing about trails around Greater Vancouver is that most of the simply require comfortable walking shoes, a water bottle, and a rain jacket.
 Nothing else!
 But read on for some info on what to look for as you build up your gear closet.

 Later on, if/when you’re ready to tackle some harder hikes, look for shoes with good “lugs” (aka the tread on the bottom), ankle support, and extra coverage on the toe which will protect the front of the shoe from getting damaged from rocks.